Financial Aid Glossary

 Award Letter: A document that lists the type and amount of financial aid you are awarded for a year.
-New students are mailed a Financial Aid packet including the award letter once they are accepted.
-Continuing students can access their award letter(s) on My Antioch.
+New students are emailed (to their Antioch.edu account) a Financial Aid packet including the award letter once they are accepted.
+Continuing students can access their award letter(s) in AUVIEW.

 Certification: The process of approving a loan request and sending the information to the Department of Education; after certification the disbursement is scheduled.

 Cost of Attendance (COA): The overall cost of attending Antioch University Midwest for the fiscal year, including direct expenses (tuition and fees) and indirect expenses (e.g. living expenses).
 The amount includes tuition, fees, books, transportation expenses, personal expenses, and a portion of living expenses.
 The fiscal year runs from July 1 to June 30 each year.

 Deferment: An approved postponement of payment on student loans for a specified period, to which the borrower is entitled.